arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ![IoT Cloud dashboard preview animation](assets/plc-ide-cloud-preview.gif)

-***If the Opta™ does not communicate with the IoT Cloud after configuration and code upload, please use the `WiFiFirmwareUpdater` to update the Opta™ with the latest network firmware version.***
+***If the Opta™ fails to communicate with the IoT Cloud after configuration, please use the `WiFiFirmwareUpdater` to update the Opta™ with the latest network firmware version.***

 ## Conclusion